 Josh Tycko

-Systematic discovery of protein functions in human cells to understand gene regulation and enable gene therapy
+Systematic discovery of protein functions in human cells to understand gene regulation and enable genetic medicine

 Adeno-Associated Virus Vector-Mediated Expression of Antirespiratory Syncytial Virus Antibody Prevents Infection in Mouse Airways.